 NBA Commissioner Adam Silver shakes hands with the 1st overall pick of the '24 Draft: the young Zaccharie Risacher from France.

 I honestly can’t blame NBA execs.
-After watching Victor Wembanyama’s generational-level rookie season, I would’ve staked special interest in French hoopers as a whole, too.
+After watching Victor Wembanyama’s generational-level rookie season, I would’ve staked special interest in French hoopers, too.

-In all seriousness, the historic number of French prospects selected in this year’s draft is yet another testament to the great global growth of the game as a whole.
+In all seriousness, the historic number of French prospects selected in this year’s draft is yet another testament to the great global growth of the game of basketball.

-With the 1st overall pick, the Atlanta Hawks selected Zaccharie Risacher; a 6’9”, 19-year-old wing who has been compared to Harrison Barnes and other versatile forwards in the game.
+With the 1st overall pick, the Atlanta Hawks selected Zaccharie Risacher; a 6’9”, 19-year-old wing who has been compared to the likes of Harrison Barnes and some of the other versatile forwards in the game.
 With the very next pick, the Wizards took fellow Frenchman Alex Sarr, a skilled 7-foot center.
 Tidjane Salaün, Pacôme Dadiet, and Melvin Ajinça were selected by the Hornets, Knicks, and Wizards respectively, making it a remarkable 5 players from France drafted in total.

 The draft as a whole was widely viewed as unremarkable, though.
 The lack of clear-cut future superstars in the lottery took a lot of the air out of the proceedings as far as fans were concerned, and the addition of a televised second day for the first time in league history didn't do much to boost interest either.
 There were still a number of interesting moves that took place as far as I’m concerned: